 When Microsoft announced Teams in November 2016, it entered a market firmly controlled by Slack, which had popularized business text chat as a convenient solution to email.
-From day one, Slack made it known it did not like Teams, and the rivalry has continued to this day.
+From day one, Slack made it known it did not like Teams.

-But what became a rivalry may have been an acquisition in another timeline.
-According to multiple reports, Microsoft planned an $8 billion bid for Slack, but co-founder Bill Gates argued that the company would be better served using Skype to launch a competitor.
+But the rivalry could have been an acquisition in another timeline.
+According to multiple reports, Microsoft planned an $8 billion bid for Slack, but co-founder Bill Gates argued that Microsoft should make use of Skype to build a competitor.

-Instead of using Skype, Microsoft bundled most of its collaborative business software into Teams.
-In 2017, it replaced Microsoft Classroom with Teams.
-It will also discontinue Skype for Business in 2021 and move users to Teams.
-Microsoft executives have been clear that Teams is the primary communications platform going forward.
+Instead of Skype, Microsoft bundled most of its collaborative business software into Teams.
+In 2017, it shifted Classroom to Teams and announced it would discontinue Skype for Business.
+Additional features have been added since, making it an all-in-one communications platform for an organisation of any size.

 Microsoft Teams key advantage over competitors is its deep integration with Office 365.
-It natively integrates with Word, PowerPoint and Microsoft’s other apps, but Slack has spent years building a library of app plugins, which far surpasses Teams in quantity.
+It natively integrates with Word, PowerPoint and Microsoft 365, but Slack has spent years building a library of app plugins, which surpassed Teams in quantity until recently.

 For businesses already subscribed to Microsoft 365 Business, Teams is a free add-on, instead of a separate bill.
-Slack has filed an EU antitrust complaint over this, stating that Microsoft has used “its market-dominant Office productivity suite” to hide the true cost of Teams, presenting similarities to its 1990’s Internet Explorer lawsuit.
+Slack has filed an EU antitrust complaint over this, arguing that it is a misuse of platform power.
+Microsoft has also received heat for aggressively pushing Teams to all users, even non-365 subscribers.

-We have collected data and statistics on Microsoft Teams users, usage, revenue and competitors.
+We have collected data and statistics on Microsoft Teams.
 Read on below to find out more.

 |Launch date||14 March 2017|